Know Before You Go: Indoor Kart Racing

 Step 2: Visit the Cashier

-After you have an account created with us, proceed to the cashier.
-This is where you’ll purchase your membership and races.
+After you create an account or check in, proceed to the cashier.
+This is where you’ll purchase your license, your races, or just schedule a race from credits on your account.

-You will need to purchase an annual membership to race with us if you don’t already have one or if it has expired.
-This costs $7 and includes a ton of perks like a free race during your birthday month (an over $20 value in itself).
+You will need to purchase an Annual License to race with us if you don’t already have one or if it has expired.
+This costs $7.95 and includes a ton of perks like a free race during your birthday month (an over $20 value in itself).

-- If you purchased a membership, you’ll receive a headsock.
+- If you purchased a license, you’ll receive a headsock.
 Hold on to this – you’ll need it for your race.
 Wash it at home and bring it back for future races!

-- If you have a current membership and races in your account, the cashier can schedule your next race and no payment is necessary (unless you forgot your headsock and need to purchase a new one).
+- If you have a current license and race credits in your account, the cashier can schedule your next race and no payment is necessary (unless you forgot your headsock and need to purchase a new one).

 Step 3: Wait for Your Race